Apply now Job no: 517927

 A unique feature of West Hall is that the fourth floor of the hall is a contracted space leased out by Campus Services to the Alaska Native Science and Engineering Program (ANSEP) Middle School Academy.
 This means that non-university affiliated minors and their chaperones are present on the residential campus for multi-day camps.
 The East Hall & West Hall RC & LLC Coordinator acts as a liaison between Residence Life and ANSEP to successfully execute this program.

 KNOWLEDGE, SKILLS & ABILITIES:

 Knowledge of environmental impact on students; behavioral theories; student and community development theories; safety and security issues/strategies; facility operations; ability to supervise/mentor; UAA and community resources; nationally accepted student conduct standards and federal laws pertaining to student disciplinary processes; crisis assessment; emergency response/support; victim assistance/advocacy; personal counseling/referral; and incident debriefing.
 Familiarity with Title IX and the ability to perform as a Mandated Reporter.

 Excellent communication skills as well as public speaking skills.
 Knowledge of student development theories.
 Skills and training in conflict resolution, mediation, critical incident response and management.
 Independent decision-making skills.
-Knowledge of student-centered training practices, and ability to motivate and supervise staff.
+Knowledge of student-centered training practices, and the ability to motivate and supervise staff.
 Diversity and multicultural sensitivity training.
 Understanding of due process and ability to process student conduct proceedings.
-Computer skills to be used in spreadsheet management and word processing.
-The ideal candidate would be one who has a great sense of humor..
+Comfort with technology and current computer skills for use in spreadsheet management and word processing.
+The ideal candidate would be one who has a great sense of humor.